The Clear Edge

 If they push back, offer an add-on menu:

-Now they’re choosing to expand the scope at additional cost.
-You’re not absorbing it.
+Now they’re choosing to expand the scope at additional cost, and you’re not absorbing it.

 Problem 2: Legacy Clients Never Transition